 For a new adjuster, what license to obtain can be confusing.
 We’ve seen folks miss opportunities because they weren’t sure about what license to get, or even worse, they got the wrong one (which can have some awful ramifications down the road.)We’ve done our best to simplify the licensing process and make things as clear and straightforward as possible.

 For starters, some states require a license in order to legally adjust claims, and others do not.
 You can learn which states require adjusters on our interactive reciprocity map.

-If you live in a state that does require adjusters to be licensed, this is the bottom line; get your home state license.
-Forget well-meaning but incorrect advice such as “just get your TX license; it’s good anywhere”.
+This is the bottom line; get your home state license.
+Forget well-meaning but incorrect advice such as “just get your TX license; it’s good anywhere.”
 That is no longer true.
+Today, most states require you to be licensed in your home state before they will grant you reciprocal licenses, so you must start there.
 Get your home state license, and then think about additional licenses (more on that below).